jeromeetienne/learningthreejs.com/source/_posts/2015-06-05-learningthree-dot-js-news-stay-tuned-with-creative-3d-demos.markdown

 ### Procedural Star
 ![screen shot 2015-06-05 at 11 42 46](/data/2015-06-05-learningthree-dot-js-news-stay-tuned-with-creative-3d-demos/screenshots/procedural_star.png)

 Procedural Star is an excellent [demo](http://bruno-simon.com/lab/procedural-star/) with great colors and effects.
 It was designed by [Bruno Simon](https://twitter.com/bruno_simon).
-The star is great for any space game, you can turn it around, zooming in and out and see the smooth movement.
-You can also change the parameters to customise as much as you like.
+The star is great for any space game, you can turn it around, zooming in and out and see the smooth movements it has.
+You can also change the parameters to customise it as much as you like.
 Bruno's [website](http://bruno-simon.com/) is filled with other amazing projects he has worked on.

 ### Enough
 ![screen shot 2015-06-05 at 11 43 35](/data/2015-06-05-learningthree-dot-js-news-stay-tuned-with-creative-3d-demos/screenshots/enough.png)